Why Are So Many Teens Depressed?

 Why Do So Many Teenagers Have Depression?

 Since the 1970s, researchers have been monitoring and studying adolescents and teenagers and their mental health.
-According to research results, around the year of 2012, there was a fairly significant increase in the number of teens experiencing symptoms of depression.
+There has been a fairly significant increase in the number of teens experiencing symptoms of depression.
 This increase continued to rise in the years following, making today’s teens the most depressed generation in decades.
-Although the research provides evidence in the form of numbers and statistics, there still remains the question as to why so many teens are depressed today.
-While there are a wide range of suggestions as to why today’s teens are suffering from depression at an alarming rate, some hypotheses are more agreed upon than others, including:

 - An unprepared generation – some experts believe today’s adolescents and teenagers have been raised to have unrealistic expectations.
-Whether from media, parents, or teachers, the overwhelming message suggests we should always feel “good” or “happy”, and thus youth are not being taught the necessary coping skills needed during times of increased stress, sadness, or other difficult emotions.
+Whether from media, parents, or teachers, the overwhelming message suggests we should always feel “good” or “happy,” and thus youth are not being taught the necessary coping skills needed during times of increased stress, sadness, or other difficult emotions.

-- Stress – teenagers today seem more stressed out than ever before; and stress is directly related to symptoms of depression.
-Many factors associated with the modern teen lifestyle may be responsible for the rise in stress including lack of community, social pressures, less family support, less exercise, less sunshine, less unstructured “play” or free time, etc.
+- Stress – teenagers today seem more stressed out than ever before, and stress is directly related to symptoms of depression.
+Many factors associated with the modern teen lifestyle may be responsible for the rise in stress, including lack of community, social pressures, less family support, less exercise, less sunshine, less unstructured “play” or free time, etc.

 Treatment for Teenage Depression

-Depression is serious, and if left untreated, it can lead to worsening symptoms, which, in some cases may become life threatening.
+Depression is serious, and if left untreated, it can lead to worsening symptoms, which, in some cases, may become life-threatening.
 If you think your adolescent or teen may be struggling with depression, there are treatment options that can help.

 - Cognitive-behavioral therapy – helps teens challenge and change negative thought patterns and learn healthier ways to cope and behave.